Self-discipline is as old as mankind.

 A disciplined mind leads to happiness, and an undisciplined mind leads to suffering.The Dalai Lama

-Self-discipline is one of my favorite topics, and the subject for my second book (late 2020).
+Self-discipline is one of my favorite topics, and the subject for my second book (published May 2021).
 This virtue is one of the superpowers of meditation practice, and is also essential for the third pillar of meditation (Transformation).

 In this article, we will focus on the definition of self-discipline—the true meaning and power of this virtue—so that you can appreciate why it matters so much.